Watching Our Water Ways

 Old wooden pilings sticking up out of the water serve as a reminder of our maritime past, so their removal kind of tears at a piece of history.
 Tristan Baurick, writing for the Kitsap Sun, addressed this issue in a story Feb.
 10:

-Wes McClain watched with mixed feelings as a crane yanked more than 100 old pilings from the waves near his home.
+Wes McClain watched with mixed feelings as crane parts were transported and assembled into a giant crane which yanked more than 100 old pilings from the waves near his home.

 “I’m not too happy to see this place change,” the 17-year-old said Sunday while pilings were heaped onto a barge near Eagle Harbor’s Strawberry Plant property.
 “But if it’s for making the environment better, that’s OK.”